Privacy

 - If you request a deck review, Arthur (admin) sees that deck's contents and your email until the request is completed

-That's it.
-We do not use advertising trackers, third-party cookies, session recording, or any cross-site tracking.
-We do not sell or share your data.
+We do not use advertising trackers, and we do not sell or share your data.

 Anonymous counts